 Or you can telephone Sarah Fisher, Project Manager, at 1-902-566-0931.

-RESEARCH TEAM: Sarah Fisher, Samara Hartling, Graeme Magill, Robyn Thomson
+RESEARCH TEAM: Sarah Fisher, Samara Hartling, Graeme Magill, Robyn Thomson, Kate McClintock

-BIOGRAPHY WRITERS: Sarah Fisher, Samara Hartling, Kate McClintock
+BIOGRAPHY WRITERS/EDITORS: Sarah Fisher, Samara Hartling, Robyn Thomson, Kate McClintock

 ISLANDORA TEAM: Robyn Thomson, Donald Moses, Rosie Le Faive, Peter Lux, Paul Pound, Rob Drew, Graeme Magill, Sarah Fisher

 CATALOGUER: Wendy Collett